jessemyers/cheddar/README.md

 ## Features

+Cheddar aims to simplify Python development within organizations that work with both private and public Python distributions.

-Cheddar supports:
+Cheddar includes:

- -  A *local* package index for [setuptools][setuptools] `register` and `upload` commands.
+ -  A *local* package index for internal development, supporting [setuptools][setuptools]'s `register` and `upload` commands.

- -  A *remote* package index for proxying to another package index (e.g. to `pypi.python.org`)
- -  A *caching* implementation for proxies packages to reduce latency and minimize the effects of outages in the remote index.
+ -  A *remote* package index that proxies to a public repository (such as `pypi.python.org`) and *caches* packages and release listings locally to reduce latency and minimize the effect of downtime byy the public repository.

- -  A *combined* index that supports both local and remote/cached indexes.
+ -  A *combined* package index that combines the best of the local and remote implementations.

+In addition, Cheddar supports a few features that simplify management within an organization:

+ -  Packages are stored locally in separate directories for pre-releases and releases, simplifying backup strategies that wish to ignore transitive development builds.

+ -  Duplicate package uploads return a predictable HTTP `409 Conflict` error.

+ -  Mistakenly uploaded packages may be deleted using a simple, RESTful API.

  [setuptools]: http://pythonhosted.org/setuptools/